 When a car buyer chooses an aftermarket product with their vehicle purchase, here’s how each service contract is digitally created:

-- System receives an accurate price quote and rating for a protection product from the aftermarket provider and generates the aftermarket provider contract.
+- The system receives an accurate price quote and rating for a protection product from the aftermarket provider and generates the aftermarket provider contract.

 - Depending on the aftermarket provider, this contract may be able to be electronically signed by the car buyer.

-- Aftermarket provider receives deal data directly so they can initiate the coverage for the car buyer.
+- The aftermarket provider receives deal data directly so they can initiate the coverage for the car buyer.